mtahagocer/mtahagocer/README.md

 # 💫 About Me:
 🔭 I’m currently working on: Enhancing and optimizing web services and applications at Anywai as a Senior Javascript Developer.<br><br>
 👯 I’m looking to collaborate on: Exciting projects that involve cutting-edge technologies, especially those related to development with JavaScript ecosystem.<br><br>
-🤝 I’m looking for help with: Exploring new methodologies and best practices in web development, as well as staying updated on the latest industry trends.<br><br>
 🌱 I’m currently learning: Always striving to deepen my knowledge of Node.js, React, Next.js, Nest.js, React Native, Expo and exploring innovative approaches to data-driven design and performance optimization.<br><br>
 💬 Ask me about: Anything related to JavaScript, TypeScript, React, React Native, Expo, Next, Nest, and the intricacies of developing high-performing web applications.
 Also, feel free to reach out for code reviews or discussions on performance optimization techniques.<br><br>
 ⚡ Fun fact: I'm a dedicated code reviewer, fluent in both English and the language of clean, efficient code.
 I thrive on optimizing modules for maximum performance across various devices and browsers.